nice-php/framework/README.md

 Advanced usage
 --------------

-You can subclass `Nice\Application` to accomplish more complex setups.
-Override the `registerContainerConfiguration` and `registerDefaultExtension` methods to allow for extended customization.
+You can create custom extensions or subclass `Nice\Application` to accomplish more complex setups.
+Override the `registerDefaultExtensions` methods to allow for extended customization, using your own extensions.

-This behavior is borrowed from Symfony's `KernelInterface`, allowing for annotations, yaml, xml, php, and closures to provide the configuration.

 An example is coming soon.